What happens when I make a named report?

 Another person will not be told that you have made a report if you have requested support, or for no further action to be taken.

-If you wish to make a complaint, and for the university to investigate your report, the person you have made the report about will be informed of the investigation.
+If you wish to make a complaint or raise a grievance, and for the university to investigate your report, the person you have made the report about will be informed of the investigation.
 They will have the opportunity to provide their version of events.
 This is to ensure the process is fair.
-If you make a complaint, we will speak to you first to explain the process and confirm you are happy to proceed with an investigation.
+If you make a report, we will speak to you first to explain the process and confirm you are happy to proceed with an investigation.

 I’m worried about my safety if I make a report